Deep-Symmetry/beat-link-trigger/README.md

 This is in no way a sanctioned implementation of the protocols.
 It should be clear, but:

 > :warning: Use at your own risk!
 For example, there are reports that
-> the XDJ-RX crashes when BLT starts, so don&rsquo;t use it with one on your
+> the XDJ-RX (and XDJ-RX2) crash when BLT starts, so don&rsquo;t use
-> network.
+> it with one on your network.
 As Pioneer themselves
 > [explain](https://forums.pioneerdj.com/hc/en-us/community/posts/203113059-xdj-rx-as-single-deck-on-pro-dj-link-),
 > the XDJ-RX does not actually implement the protocol:
 >
-> &ldquo;The LINK on the RX is ONLY for linking to rekordbox on your
+> &ldquo;The LINK on the RX [and RX2] is ONLY for linking to rekordbox
-> computer or a router with WiFi to connect rekordbox mobile.
-It can
+> on your computer or a router with WiFi to connect rekordbox mobile.
-> not exchange LINK data with other CDJs or DJMs.&rdquo;
+> It can not exchange LINK data with other CDJs or DJMs.&rdquo;

 While these techniques appear to work for us so far, there are many gaps in our knowledge, and things could change at any time with new